 As we show, seismic models of the oceanic lithosphere would benefit from added constraints to ensure physical plausibility.
-The physical constraints we will apply are based on the simple physical model of heat transfer in the oceanic upper mantle shown in Figure 10 in which a conductive layer is underlain by a convective mantle.
-This thermodynamical model is effected by a thermal parameterization that represents conductive and convective cooling in each layer smoothly joined by a transition region.
+The physical constraints we will apply are based on the simple physical model of heat transfer in the oceanic upper mantle shown in Fig. 10 in which a conductive layer is underlain by a convective mantle.
+This thermodynamical model is effected by a thermal parametrization that represents conductive and convective cooling in each layer smoothly joined by a transition region.

-4.1 Ad-hoc seismic parameterization of the oceanic upper mantle
+4.1 Ad-hoc seismic parametrization of the oceanic upper mantle age is ca 48 Myr (Mueller et al. 1997).
+Figs 11(d)-(f) show similar results for a location in the northern Pacific (32°N, 160°W) where lithospheric age is ca101 Myr.
+Several physically questionable features are apparent in the inferred temperature profiles, particularly in Fig. 11(f), such as the constant average temperature between depths of 20 and 40 km and the temperature decrease below 200 km.
+These problems are partially caused by the ad-hoc nature of the seismic basis functions, which are not designed specifically to model temperature anomalies in the oceanic upper mantle.
+The cubic B-spline parametrization used by Shapiro & Ritzwoller (2002) apparently over-parametrizes the oceanic upper mantle, resulting in non-physical vertical oscillations that are only apparent when one inspects the temperatures inferred from the seismic model.
+Fig. 12 shows the difference between several randomly selected members of the ensemble of acceptable models beneath the northern Pacific location, displaying these vertical oscillations.
+Differences between

-Figures 11a-c show the results of the surface wave inversion at a location in the Southern Pacific (44S, 134W) where lithospheric age is $\sim$ 48 Ma (Mueller et al. 1997).
-Figures 11d-f show similar results for a location in the Northern Pacific (32N, 160W) where lithospheric age is $\sim$ 101 Ma.
-Several physically questionable features are apparent in the inferred temperature profiles, particularly in Figure 11f, such as the constant average temperature between depths of 20 and 40 km and the temperature decrease below 200 km.
-These problems are partially caused by the ad-hoc nature of the seismic basis functions which are not designed specifically to model temperature anomalies in the oceanic upper mantle.
-The cubic B-spline parameterization used by Shapiro & Ritzwoller (2002) apparently over-parameterizes the oceanic upper mantle, resulting in non-physical vertical oscillations that are only apparent when one inspects the temperatures inferred from the seismic model.
-Figure 12 shows the difference between several randomly selected members of the ensemble of acceptable models beneath the Northern Pacific location, displaying these vertical oscillations.
-Differences between the acceptable models are unconstrained by the Monte-Carlo inversion and are, therefore, effectively in the null-space of the seismic data.
+Figs 11(a)-(c) show the results of the surface wave inversion at a location in the southern Pacific (44°S, 134°W) where lithospheric the acceptable models are unconstrained by the Monte-Carlo inversion and are, therefore, effectively in the null space of the seismic data